nang-dev/flask-backend-api-template/README.md

-# 🚀  Flask Back-end API Project Template
+# 🚀  Flask Backend API Project Template

 When you have a Python project that runs locally but want to turn it into a webapp, you have to make it into an API.
 This is a template that takes care of this for you.